frederickjeanguerin/pykaleidoscope/readme.md

 As is, this language and interpreter has many limitations.
 * A function cannot be defined twice, so running the same script file most likely will generate some error, aborting the script.
 To alleviate that, reset the engine with the command `.reset` before rerunning the script.
-* Some error messages are very uninformative, especially for script, since the lexer does not produce line and position numbering for tokens.
+* Some error messages are very uninformative, especially for scripts, since the lexer does not produce line and position numbering for tokens.
 * There are no global variables, only locals.
 * The only I/O function is `putchard(ascii_code)`, which outputs a single character on screen given its ascii code.
 * The only type is `double`, so there is no `int`, `char` or `string`.
 * If an external function is declared but called while not available, the program will crash with an error message but no exception.
-I guess Python is not able to catch this deep below LLVM error and trigger an Exception.
+I guess Python is not able to catch this deep below LLVM error and to trigger an Exception.

 ## History

+### Version 0.1.3
+* The program can now reload itself from the prompt using the `.reload` command.
+All the changes to the code base will be taken into account.

 ### Version 0.1.2
 * Assignment operator `=` is now right associative, so `x = y = 9` now works just fine, assigning both `x` and `y` to `9`.